stephaniemnz/HANZEL/README.md

 # Hanzel

 ## Description
 This React application serves as a personal portfolio for a photographer.
 It showcases a selection of the photographer's best work.
 The application is designed to be responsive, providing an optimal viewing experience on both desktops and mobile devices.
-Visitors can browse through the photo galleries and contact the photographer through an integrated contact form.a pucchase a digital Image.
+Visitors can browse through the photo galleries and contact the photographer through an integrated contact form.a purchase a digital Image.

 ## Features
 - **Photo Galleries:** Organized by photography type.